DXC Technology and ServiceNow Extend Strategic Partnership to Fast-track Generative AI Value for Businesses

 Date

-(MENAFN- Weber Shandwick) New Center of Excellence brings together DXC’s industry and AI expertise and ServiceNow’s GenAI solutions to streamline AI adoption

-Dubai, United Arab Emirate, November 22, 2024 – DXC technology (NYSE: DXC), a leading Fortune 500 global Technology services provider, today announced an extended strategic partnership with ServiceNow, the AI platform for business transformation, to fast-track generative AI (GenAI) value for businesses globally.
+(MENAFN- Weber Shandwick) Dubai, United Arab Emirate, November 22, 2024 – DXC Technology (NYSE: DXC), a leading Fortune 500 global technology services provider, today announced an extended strategic partnership with ServiceNow, the AI platform for business transformation, to fast-track generative AI (GenAI) value for businesses globally.
 The companies have formed a Center of Excellence (CoE), bringing together DXC’s industry and implementation expertise with ServiceNow’s GenAI solutions, to streamline AI adoption for customers.

 Organizations face pressure to quickly realize value from AI investments.
 The DXC and ServiceNow GenAI Center of Excellence aims to help customers accelerate their AI journey by leveraging the core capabilities of DXC’s AI Impact, which combines consulting, engineering and secure enterprise services, with ServiceNow’s GenAI solution, Now Assist.
 At the GenAI CoE, DXC AI consultants will guide joint customers as they modernize with AI to optimize technology performance and deliver real-world results.
 For example, DXC has deployed Now Assist on its service delivery platform, transforming the incident management process and driving outcomes with AI for more than 500 clients.
 This has helped streamline IT operations, increase efficiency and enhance the customer experience.
 In doing so, DXC has saved nearly 10,000 hours monthly.